 Not only that, customer retention has these benefits over customer acquisition:

 - According to Invespcro, companies typically have a 60% to 70% chance of selling their products to an existing customer.
 This is way higher than the 5% to 20% chance they have of selling the products to a new one.

-- Existing customers are likely to spend more money on purchasing a company’s products than a new customer.
+- Existing customers are likely to spend more money on purchasing a company’s products than new customers.
 Business.com says repeat customers spend 67% more money than existing ones.

-In short, it’s easier and cheaper to sell to existing customers.
-These people are then more likely to make high-priced purchases.
+In short, it’s easier and cheaper to sell to existing clients and avoid being the subject of customer horror stories.
+Customers who you manage to retain are then more likely to make high-priced purchases.
 Maximizing customer retention, therefore, is a surefire way to improve profitability.

 Now you are clear on the value of customer retention, let’s look at five companies with strategies you might want to copy.
-I’ll share examples across a couple of different niches.
+I’ll share some customer retention examples across a couple of different niches.